2021 -The Basket Maker's Catalog

 The trick is keep the bevel flat against the sandpaper and apply gentle pressure as you pull.
 Do this four or five times.

 Turn the blade over and with the bevel side up hold the tip against the sandpaper with the other end slightly raised.
 Now pull the entire length of the strip for four or five times.
-See video and photo below and to the right.
+See photo below.
 This will put a micro bevel on the flat side of the blade.

 Photo shows the blade in position for the micro bevel.